-The Registrar, together with Department Chairpersons and Program Directors, provides a program plan (academic progress report) for all students, indicating the course requirements necessary to graduate.
+The Registrar, together with the Program Director, provides a program plan (academic progress report) for all students, indicating the course requirements necessary to graduate.
 The Registrar is also available to interpret policies and explain academic requirements and procedures.
-The Registrar handles registration, all student records, transcripts, diplomas, and diploma supplements.
+The Registrar handles registration, all student records, grades, transcripts, diplomas, and diploma supplements.
 The Registrar functions as the ECTS institutional coordinator.